grafana/loki/docs/sources/shared/configuration.md

 # Configures the querier gRPC client used to communicate with the
 # query-frontend.
 This can't be used in conjunction with 'grpc_client_config'.
-# The CLI flags prefix for this block configuration is: querier.frontend-client
+# The CLI flags prefix for this block configuration is:
+# querier.frontend-grpc-client
 [query_frontend_grpc_client: <grpc_client>]

 # Configures the querier gRPC client used to communicate with the query-frontend
 # and with the query-scheduler.
 This can't be used in conjunction with
 # 'query_frontend_grpc_client' or 'query_scheduler_grpc_client'.
-# The CLI flags prefix for this block configuration is:
+# The CLI flags prefix for this block configuration is: querier.frontend-client
-# querier.scheduler-grpc-client
 [grpc_client_config: <grpc_client>]

 # Configures the querier gRPC client used to communicate with the
 # query-scheduler.
 This can't be used in conjunction with 'grpc_client_config'.
 # The CLI flags prefix for this block configuration is:
-# metastore.grpc-client-config
+# querier.scheduler-grpc-client
 [query_scheduler_grpc_client: <grpc_client>]
 ```